ceph/ceph/doc/mgr/dashboard.rst

 Like most web applications, dashboard binds to a TCP/IP address and TCP port.

-By default, the ``ceph-mgr`` daemon hosting the dashboard (i.e., the currently active manager) will bind to TCP port 8443.
+By default, the ``ceph-mgr`` daemon hosting the dashboard (i.e., the currently active manager) will bind to TCP port 8443 or 8080 when SSL is disabled.

 If no specific address has been configured, the web app will bind to ``::``, which corresponds to all available IPv4 and IPv6 addresses.

 These defaults can be changed via the configuration key facility on a cluster-wide level (so they apply to all manager instances) as follows::